AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 HeatEquation_EX1_C Example
 ==========================

-The source code tree for the heat equation example is simple, as demonstrated by the figure showing the :ref:`fig:Basics_Heat_flowchart`.
+The source code tree for the heat equation example is simple, as shown in :numref:`fig:Basics_Heat_flowchart`.
 We recommend you study main.cpp and advance.cpp to see some of the classes described below in action.